Azure-Samples/contoso-chat/docs/aitour-workshop.md

 This instructions are for participants of the Workshop "Build a Retail Copilot Code-First on Azure AI" at Microsoft AI Tour 2024-2025.

-!!! note "Microsoft AI Tour 2024 Registration Is Live"

-    The workshop is offered as an **instructor-led** session (WRK550) on the **Prototype to Production** track:

-    > Use Azure AI Studio to build, evaluate, and deploy a customer support chat app.
-This custom copilot uses a RAG architecture built with Azure AI Search, Azure CosmosDB and Azure OpenAI to return responses grounded in the product and customer data.

-    - [**Register to attend**](https://aitour.microsoft.com/) at a tour stop near you.
-    - [**View Lab resources**](https://aka.ms/aitour/wrk550) to continue your journey.

 If you're not a workshop participant at AI Tour, visit [github.com/Azure-Samples/contoso-chat](https://github.com/Azure-Samples/contoso-chat/blob/main/README.md) for a version of this workshop you can run using your own Azure subscription.

 TODO: UPDATE FOR SELF-GUIDED WORKSHOP LINK.